Peer-to-Peer Labor Management Training for Diversified Organic Vegetable Producers

 • Production Systems: organic agriculture

-In order to achieve these outcomes, the project team will collaborate with a five-member Farmer Core Team (FCT) to develop a peer-to-peer labor management training program.
-This Becoming the Employer of Choice (BTEC) framework will provide foundational knowledge, highlight pre-existing labor management resources, and incorporate farm-level tools and practices that FCT members will first vet on their own farms.
-A series of remote and in-person meetings with facilitate this work, with project partners and FCT members co-delivering the first BTEC training in early 2022.
-The establishment of a lasting community of practice will reinforce these efforts, providing longer-term support to farmers interested in strengthening their labor management practices.
+Research Approach.
+In order to achieve these outcomes, the project team collaborated with a five-member Farmer Core Team (FCT) to develop a peer-to-peer labor management training program.
+This Becoming the Employer of Choice (BTEC) framework provided foundational knowledge, highlighted pre-existing labor management resources, and incorporated farm-level tools and practices that FCT members vetted on their own farms.
+A series of remote and in-person meetings facilitated this work, with the program being finalized in early 2022.
+Project partners and FCT members co-delivered BTEC trainings in early 2022 and early 2023.

-Learning outcomes: Diversified organic vegetable producers who serve on the Farmer Core Team (FCT) or attend the Becoming the Employer of Choice (BTEC) training session will increase their awareness and understanding of labor management principles, best practices, and related tools.
-In turn, this foundational knowledge will assist them in strengthening their labor management skills and bolstering the sense of confidence and preparedness they bring to their roles as employee managers.
-Meanwhile, I expect my own awareness to deepen, especially in relation to understanding farmers’ complex labor management needs and the value of addressing this through a peer-to-peer approach.
+Learning outcomes: We anticipated that diversified organic vegetable producers who served on the Farmer Core Team (FCT) or who attended the Becoming the Employer of Choice (BTEC) training program would increase their awareness and understanding of labor management principles, best practices, and related tools.
+In turn, we assumed this foundational knowledge would assist them in strengthening their labor management skills and bolstering the sense of confidence and preparedness they bring to their roles as employee managers.
+Our program evaluation data suggests that overall, these outcomes came to fruition.
+Moving into this work, I also expected my own awareness to deepen, especially in relation to understanding farmers’ complex labor management needs and the value of addressing this through a peer-to-peer approach.
+I have learned so much from the farmers I’ve worked with through this project, and that learning has fed into the creation of a number of additional resources aimed at supporting farmers in the labor management space.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.